bhc1010/pyxm/README.md

 - [ ] Save task sets for reuse or documentation.
 - [ ] Customize TCP/IP commands to accomodate syntax used by the users STM controller.

-## Installation
-The latest release of Atom can be downloaded from the [releases](https://github.com/bhc1010/atom/releases) section.

 ## Build from source

 1. Clone the repository: